 Trainings described in chapter 5.3.3 have to be repeated or supplemented always in situation when significant modification to Certum or its registration authority operation is executed.

-5.3.5.
-Job rotation
+5.3.5 Job Rotation Frequency and Sequence

 This Certification Practice Statement does not imply any requirements in this field.